Skip to content

 Confidentiality

-Marketers must understand the full scope of confidentiality requirements in their industry.
-Confidentiality extends beyond data privacy.
-It includes all information about people involved with a business, online or offline.
+Marketers need to understand all the confidentiality expectations in their industry, not just the data privacy piece.
+Confidentiality includes all information about people involved with a business, online or offline.

 In healthcare, there’s the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 Even resharing a social post without signed consent could be a compliance issue.
 (More on this below.)